alisatelier/iss_spotter/README.md

 ##### Please Note:
 The file structure was dictated by my educational institution and does not utilize file management best practices (naming primary file index2.js for example).
-This repository wwas left as per class instruction.
+This repository was left as per class instruction.